Watsco (WSO)

 11. Balance Sheet Assessment

 We struggled to find many positives in these results.
-Its revenue missed and its EPS fell short of Wall Street’s estimates.
+Its EBITDA missed and its EPS fell short of Wall Street’s estimates.
 Overall, this quarter could have been better.
-The stock traded down 1.8% to $352 immediately after reporting.
+The stock traded down 1.9% to $410.00 immediately following the results.

 13. Is Now The Time To Buy Watsco?

 Watsco falls short of our quality standards.
-Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s stellar ROIC suggests it has been a well-run company historically, the downside is its flat same-store sales disappointed.
+For starters, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its stellar ROIC suggests it has been a well-run company historically, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its same-store sales growth has disappointed.

-Wall Street analysts have a consensus one-year price target of $408.90 on the company (compared to the current share price of $348.19).
+Wall Street analysts have a consensus one-year price target of $395.58 on the company (compared to the current share price of $410.00), implying they don’t see much short-term potential in Watsco.